Reassembling the English novel, 1789-1919: Rise of the Text Industry

 \subsection{New Novel Publications, 1789--1919}

-The model provides estimates of the rate of novel publications for each year between 1789 and 1919 (Figure~\ref{fig:new-novels-per-person}).
+The model provides estimates of the rate of novel publications for each year between 1789 and 1919.
+Figure~\ref{fig:new-novels} visualizes these rates.
+(Figure~\ref{fig:new-novels-per-person} shows these rates normalized by population.)
+Each interval in Figure~\ref{fig:new-novels} shows the posterior credible interval for the rate of new novel publication, $\exp(\lambda_t)$, for a specific year $t$.
+Points represent the number of new novels published during 1789–1836—a period for which we have exhaustive bibliographies.
 In aggregate between \NewNovelsSeventeenHundredEightyNineToNineteenHundredNineteenFifthPercentile{} and \NewNovelsSeventeenHundredEightyNineToNineteenHundredNineteenNinetyFifthPercentile{} new novels likely appeared between the years 1789 and 1919.
 (All intervals mentioned are 90\% credible intervals.)
 A summary by decade appears in Table~\ref{tbl:novels-by-decade}.
 For comparison, the number of these titles which are still in print today is shown, by author gender and decade of publication, in Table~\ref{tbl:novels-reprint-canon-by-decade}.
 This ``reprint canon'' (borrowing the label from \textcite{bassett2017median}) serves as an approximation of the body of works currently taught in universities.
 The reprint canon very likely represents less than one percent of novels published during the period.
 It is possible that it represents as little as one half of one percent of published titles.\footnote{ The period between 1800 and 1899 is often the focus of discussion.
 Between \NewNovelsEighteenHundredToEighteenHundredNinetyNineFifthPercentile{} and \NewNovelsEighteenHundredToEighteenHundredNinetyNineNinetyFifthPercentile{} appeared between 1800 and 1899.
 Totals for other intervals may be calculated using annual publication rates shown in Table \ref{tbl:novels-by-year}.
 Table~\ref{tbl:novels-reprint-canon-by-year} shows reprint canon titles by author gender and year.}